ghenry22/cordova-plugin-chromecastios/README.md

 ### Events

-cordova.plugins.chromecastios emits 2 types of events, device events and media status events
+cordova.plugins.chromecastios emits 3 types of events, device events, media status events, volume events

 Every event returns an event object which will have:

 event.eventType = to differentiate different event sources

-event.statusEvent = included with media status events, contains media status at time of the event
+event.statusEvent: included with media status events, contains media status at time of the event

-event.deviceEvent = included with device events, contains the device object for the affected device
+event.deviceEvent: included with device events, contains the device object for the affected device

+event.volumeEvent: included with volume events, contains the latest vales for volume level & mute status

 Media Status Events